Top 10 best mid-size SUVs on sale 2021

 The sheer variety of mid-size SUVs on sale means buyers are spoiled for choice.
-Here are our 10 favourites
+These are our favourites

-Gone are the days when a large saloon was the dream choice for those with a family, now mid-size SUVs have taken over thanks to a high driving position and an abundance of interior space.
+Gone are the days when a large saloon, estate or people carrier was the dream choice for those with a family, now mid-size SUVs have taken over thanks to a high driving position, an abundance of interior space and that fashionable image.

-But what model should you buy?
-To help you decide we’ve picked out the best mid-size SUVs on sale right now, focusing on what to look for and which engine and trim combinations are the best picks.
+But which model should you buy?
+To help you decide we’ve picked out the top 10 best mid-size SUVs on sale right now, focusing on what to look for and which engine and trim combinations are the best picks.

 Rest assured, every option in our rundown offers space, efficiency, technology, practicality, enough performance and a mix of handling, refinement and comfort in different quantities; which model you choose will depend on what you prioritise from your new-car purchase.

-With manufacturers looking to shift cars to make up for interrupted sales throughout parts of 2020 due to obvious Covid-19-related restrictions, it’s a buyer’s market, so shop around and don’t be afraid to try and negotiate a deal on a new vehicle.
+With manufacturers looking to shift cars to make up for interrupted sales due to Covid-19-related restrictions, it’s a buyer’s market, so shop around and don’t be afraid to try and negotiate a deal on a new vehicle.

 Best mid-size SUVs for a family